Frederik David Holleman: Biography

-In 1929, Holleman was appointed successor to Bep Schrieke at the law school in Batavia (now Jakarta) as extraordinary professor in ethnology and in 1930 he was appointed professor of ethnology and sociology, a post he held until 1934.
-During this time he taught adat law, and also acted as chairperson of the faculty.
+In 1929, Holleman was appointed successor to Bep Schrieke at the law school in Batavia (now Jakarta) as an extraordinary professor in ethnology, and in 1930 he was appointed professor of ethnology and sociology, a post he held until 1934.
+During this time he taught adat law and also acted as chairperson of the faculty.
 In 1931, he was invited by the American Council of Learned Societies in Washington, D.C. to conduct research in adat law in the Philippines.

 Shortly after the death of Van Vollenhoven in 1933, Holleman returned to the Netherlands.
-In 1935, he, along with Jaap Schrieke (brother of Bep Schrieke), was appointed as professor of adat law at Leiden University as Van Vollenhoven’s successors.
+In 1935, he, along with Jaap Schrieke (brother of Bep Schrieke), was appointed as professor of adat law at Leiden University as Van Vollenhoven's successor.

-Holleman remained in Leiden until he was appointed as extraordinary professor in indigenous (Bantu) law and native administration at Stellenbosch University in South Africa in 1939.
+Holleman remained in Leiden until he was appointed as an extraordinary professor in indigenous (Bantu) law and native administration at Stellenbosch University in South Africa in 1939.

-At request of the Dutch government, Holleman served in Melbourne, Australia, between May 1943 and May 1944, as director of emergency training of colonial administrators for the Dutch East Indies.
-For this service he was awarded a knighthood in the Order of the Netherlands Lion in 1950.
+At the request of the Dutch government, Holleman served in Melbourne, Australia, between May 1943 and May 1944, as director of emergency training of colonial administrators for the Dutch East Indies.
+For this service, he was awarded a knighthood in the Order of the Netherlands Lion in 1950.

 Towards the end of his life, Holleman began to work on a project to codify the indigenous law of South Africa.
-In 1957, he was appointed honorary fellow at the University of Natal ‘in recognition of his contribution to the science and teaching of the law-systems of underdeveloped societies.’
+In 1957, he was appointed honorary fellow at the University of Natal 'in recognition of his contribution to the science and teaching of the law systems of underdeveloped societies.'

 Holleman died after several months of illness on 22 January 1958 in Stellenbosch.
-His son Johan Frederik Holleman continued his father’s work in adat and Southern African indigenous law.
-The archives and photos collections of both Hollemans may be found in the special collections of Leiden University Library, Museum Volkenkunde, and the Afrika-Studiecentrum library, all in Leiden.
+His son Johan Frederik Holleman continued his father's work in adat and Southern African indigenous law.
+The archives and photo collections of both Hollemans may be found in the special collections of Leiden University Library, Museum Volkenkunde, and the Afrika-Studiecentrum library, all in Leiden.